DLMedeiro/Check-The-Pantry/README.md

                     - View comments.
 Delete / edit option for user comments only
                     - Favorites status: Add to favorites / Remove from favorites based on current state.
 Does not redirect
                     - Add comment.
 Directs to comment form.
-            A6: Add Comment:
+            A6a: Add Comment:
                 - Form including: text, submit, cancel.
 Directs back to detail page of recipe on completion or cancel.
+                A6b: Edit Comment:
+                A6c: Delete Comment:
-            A7: Profile:
+            A8: Profile:
                 - Lists user information.
                 - Edit profile - directs to edit profile form
                 - Delete Account - deletes account record and directs to homepage
-            A8: Edit Profile:
+            A9: Edit Profile:
                 - Update user information form
                 - Save changes - redirects to Profile page
                 - Delete Account - deletes account record / comments / favorites and directs to homepage